 It turns out he is already involved in an X Prize with Tony Robbins to solve illiteracy throughout the world.
 Pretty incredible and I had no idea he was involved.
 You can learn more about X Prize here.

 Marie Forleo hung out at the castle for several days and is one of the most genuine and sweet people you’ll ever meet.
 On Day 1 we had an intimate dinner with her where she had not only done the research into each company to learn more about us but already came to us with great ideas to consider.

 We’re releasing a new edition to the SELF Journal next month and it was directly because of our discussions with Marie over dinner.

 6. Meeting the other winners

-There were no walls or false pretenses, everyone was open with sharing.
-In fact, there was a 2am mastermind happening after the last night party where everyone was sharing all the details with adspend, google adwords, email funnels.
-What worked and what didn’t.
+There were no walls or false pretenses, everyone was open to sharing.
+In fact, there was a 2 am mastermind happening after last night's party where everyone was sharing all the details with ad spend, Google AdWords, and email funnels.
+What worked and what didn’t?

 Happy Trunk Apparel

 Happy Trunk, a bohemian jewelry store for a good cause run by couple Emily Wilford and Jon Wed.
 It turns out Jon is an absolute wizard with Facebook ads after leaving school and learning the craft.
 He was running 6 Shopify stores (!!) of similar revenue scales but the one that happened to win the contest was the store with the story.

 After travelling in Thailand for 3 months and spending time with elephants which Emily loves they set up the store and donated a portion of their revenue to the Nature Park in Chiang Mai, Thailand.